geek-ai/MAgent/doc/get_started.md

 ## Action
 Actions are discrete actions.
 They can be move, attack and turn.
 In the figure below, move range and attack range are also circular range (chunked to fit grids).
+The center point is the body point of the agent.
+Each point in the figure is a valid action.
+So if agent is configured as follow, it has 13 + 8 + 2 = 23 valid actions.

 <img src="../data/figure/action_space.png" width="300">